-Date: Time: Staff Member: Student: Year Group: Place o of Incident: 6.
-6 Adult Witness: Student Witnesses?
+Date: Time: Staff M ember: Student: Year Group: Place o of Incident: Adult Witness: Student Witnesses?
 Who?
-Reaso n for force: Incident leading to use of nhysical res traint (continue on senarate sheet if Incident leading to use of physical restraint (continue on separate sheet if required): Student's behaviour (what was said, strategies used to diffuse situation, force used, how it was applied and for how long).
+Reason n for force: Incident leading to use of physical restraint (continue on separate sheet if required): Student's behaviour (what was said, strategies used to diffuse situation, force used, how it was applied and for how long).
 (Please continue on separate sheet if necessary): Student response.
 (Please continue on separate sheet if necessary): Details of any injury/damage to property.
-(Please continue on separate sheet if necessary): Sheet it heetedat y j.
-Informed: SLT: Parent: (Date and Time)
+(Please continue on separate sheet if necessary): Informed: (Date and Time) SLT: Parent: